 Building Your New Home in Rural Linn County

 Welcome to your "one-stop-shop" for information and links for building your new home in rural Linn County!
-This is a result of a joint effort among several county departments including Planning & Development, Public Health, Engineering & Secondary Roads, and Information Technology, and is an example of how Linn County is working to implement a customer-centered culture and use transformation strategies to improve customer satisfaction.
+This is a result of a joint effort among several county departments including Planning & Development, Engineering & Secondary Roads, and Information Technology, and is an example of how Linn County is working to implement a customer-centered culture and use transformation strategies to improve customer satisfaction.

 Here you will find information on required permits from the Linn County Planning & Development, Public Health, and Engineering & Secondary Road Departments for building your new home.
 Beginning July 5, 2016 you or your contractor can apply for building, zoning, E-911 address, and secondary road entrance permits at the Linn County Planning & Development Department located in the Jean Oxley Public Service Center, 935 2nd Street SW, Cedar Rapids, IA 52404.